 Frequently Asked Questions

 You can make them using my recipe here!
-You can also use dried wide rice noodles, but the results are not nearly as good.
+You can also use dried wide rice noodles, but the results are not nearly as good and you will need to fully cook them before adding to the pan.
+You can read my post here all about mastering rice noodles to learn more about different types of noodles and how to cook them properly.

 Yes!
 Anything works, or even omit the protein altogether.
 If using chicken, pork, or beef though, I would marinate them following the instructions in the recipe card.
 That simple marinade yields wonderfully tender meat with the extra bit of water that gets absorbed into the meat.